 - The Schengen 90/180 rule restricts the time we can spend in European countries, whether on our boats or participating in other activities such as winter sports and city visits.

-So, if you currently keep your boat in Schengen or are thinking about long-term cruising there, please respond to requests for help from your Section Secretaries, and volunteer to get involved.
-If you’re not already a member of the Cruising Association, now is the time to join and add your voice to this important initiative.
+If you currently keep your boat in Schengen or are thinking about long-term cruising there, please respond to requests for help in this research from your Section Secretaries, and volunteer to get involved.

 Schengen Countries